-Two adjoining strings are called perfect, if, when pressed down, they give, in all positions, perfect Fifths.
-A string may, however, be in itself and wat others correct, yet be false in Fifths.
-This is easily explained: almost all strings (consequently nearly every single length) are thinner at one end that a the other.
+Two adjoining strings are called perfect, if, when pressed down, they give in all positions, perfect Fifths.
+A string may, however, be in itself and with others, correct, yet be false in Fifths.
+This is easily explained: Almost all strings (consequently, nearly every single length) are thinner at one end than at the other.
 If this thinning is equalized through the whole length, it will, nevertheless, give regular vibrations and sound perfect; but in this case, the Octave is not exactly in the centre, and the intervals lie, comparatively, nearer the stronger than the weaker end.
-Two of these strings, drawn up with their intervals opposite, will, though in themselves perfect, always sound false in the Fifths.
-If therefore, for all four strings, no lengths can be found of equal size as the ends, all the thin end should be carried to the bridge under the bowing place, as they respond so much easier to the touch.
+Two of these strings, drawn up with their thin ends opposite, will, though in themselves perfect, always sound false in the Fifths.
+If, therefore, for all four strings, no lengths can be found of equal size at the ends, all the thin ends should be carried to the bridge under the bowing place, as they respond so much easier to the touch.